DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Results and Analysis

 \subsection{DA Identification vs. QA Performance}

-\paragraph{To what extent does a model’s proficiency in recognizing dialectal Arabic correlate with its Question--Answering performance for the same dialect?} We start by evaluating the performance of the various language models as per the setup described in Section~\ref{subsec:lmEval}.
-To establish a baseline, we use the CAMeL~Tools \textbf{D}ialect \textbf{ID}entification (DID) tool~\cite{obeid-etal-2020-camel}, which classifies Arabic texts into one of 26 possible labels: MSA or one of 25 cities in 15 Arab countries; the tool can return a city, a country, or a region.
+\paragraph{To what extent does a model’s proficiency in recognizing dialectal Arabic correlate with its Question--Answering performance for the same dialect?} We evaluate the performance of the LLMs as per the setup described in Section~\ref{subsec:lmEval}.
+To establish a baseline, we use the CAMeL~Tools \textbf{D}ialect \textbf{ID}entification (DID) tool~\cite{obeid-etal-2020-camel}, which classifies Arabic texts into 26 dialects: MSA or one of 25 cities in 15 Arab countries; the tool can return a city, a country, or a region.
 In our experiments, we used CAMeL~Tools DID with two configurations: DID$_{country}$ and DID$_{aligned}$.
 For DID$_{country}$, we used the tool out-of-the-box, where the only post-processing we did was to remap the labels, e.g., \emph{Syria} is mapped to \emph{SYR}.
 For DID$_{aligned}$, we aligned the CAMeL~Tools country labels to our ones.
 This alignment is based on apriori geographical and dialectal groupings: \textbf{EGY} (Egypt, Sudan), \textbf{KSA} (Saudi Arabia, Yemen, Baghdad/Iraq), \textbf{MAG} (Morocco, Algeria, Tunisia, Libya), \textbf{SYR} (Syria, Jordan, Lebanon, Palestine, Mosul/Iraq), and \textbf{UAE} (Qatar, Oman, Basra/Iraq).

 Table~\ref{tab:mmlu_Dial_ID} shows the accuracy for predicting the dialect of the question.
 Several observations can be made from these results.
 First, there is a huge difference between the average performance on MSA and the Arabic dialects, and many models perform worse than random.

-Moreover, CAMeL~Tools, which is an off-the-shelf tool with minimal alignment effort, achieved the best identification accuracy in three out of the five dialects, and on both dialectal Arabic average and total average.
+Moreover, CAMeL~Tools, an off-the-shelf tool with minimal alignment, achieved the best identification accuracy for three of five dialects, as well as on both the dialectal and overall averages.

 Finally, we emphasize the high risk resulting from combining MSA and Arabic dialects as one language.
-As demonstrated in Table~\ref{tab:mmlu_Dial_ID}, command-r7b-arabic which scored among the highest MSA and total average scores, it performs extremely poorly on UAE and KSA dialects.
+As demonstrated in Table~\ref{tab:mmlu_Dial_ID}, command-r7b-arabic which scored among the highest MSA and total average scores, performs extremely poorly on UAE and KSA dialects.